i0Ek3/DesignPatterns/README.md

 These design patterns focus on the combination of classes and objects.
 The concept of inheritance is used to combine interfaces and define ways in which composite objects get new functionality.

+### Adapter

+Convert an interface to another interface that the client wants, and makes those classes that are not compatible with the interface work together.